jresmith/workhorse-aws-terraform/README.md

 # 🖥️  App Demonstration

+## 🧩 What This Application Is

+Emojivoto is a small, cloud‑native, microservices demo application originally built by Buoyant (the creators of Linkerd).
+It’s designed to showcase service‑mesh behavior, distributed systems patterns, and modern Kubernetes‑native architecture.
+The app itself is a playful voting system where users vote for their favorite emoji, but under the hood it models a realistic multi‑tier system with several independently deployable services.

 Application landing page displaying voting options:
 <img width="1905" height="958" alt="Screenshot 2026-08-07 at 6 16 05 PM" src="https://github.com/user-attachments/assets/3793c9c3-e7fb-4c5b-81c5-168ea863e6bc" />